[Ord. No. 1341, 3-18-2024[1].]

 A.

-Any person owning, keeping, harboring, or having custody of any animal over three (3) months of age within this Municipality must obtain a license as herein provided.
-This provision may not apply to the keeping of small cage birds, or aquatic and amphibian animals solely as pets.
+Any person owning, keeping, harboring, or having custody of any Animal over three (3) months of age within this City must obtain a license as herein provided.

 B.

-Written application for licenses shall be made to the Licensing Authority which shall include name and address of applicant, description of the animal, the appropriate fee, and rabies certificate issued by a licensed veterinarian or anti-rabies clinic.
+Written application for licenses shall be made to the City which shall include name and address of applicant, description of the Animal (including name, breed, color, age and sex), the appropriate fee, and rabies certificate issued by a licensed veterinarian or anti-rabies clinic.

 C.

-If not revoked, licenses for the keeping of dogs or cats shall be for a period of one (1) year.
+If not revoked, licenses for the keeping of Animals shall be for a period of one (1) year beginning with the presentation to the City of a fully complete application including the rabies certificate and payment of an annual fee of five dollars ($5.00).

 D.

-Application for a license must be made within thirty (30) days after obtaining a dog or cat over three (3) months, except that this requirement will not apply to a non-resident keeping a dog or cat within the Municipality for not longer than sixty (60) days.
+Application for a license must be made within thirty (30) days after obtaining an Animal over three (3) months, except that this requirement will not apply to a non-resident keeping an Animal within the City for not longer than sixty (60) days.

 E.

-License fees shall not be required for seeing eye dogs or Governmental police dogs.
+License fees shall not be required for seeing eye dogs, Service Animals, or Governmental police dogs upon production of written proof of certification.

 F.

-Upon acceptance of the license application and fee, the Licensing Authority shall issue a durable tag or identification collar, stamped with an identifying number and the year of issuance.
-Tags should be designed so that they may be conveniently fastened or riveted to the animal's collar or harness.
+Upon acceptance of the license application and fee, the City shall issue a durable tag or identification collar, stamped with an identifying number and the year of issuance.
+Tags should be designed so that they may be conveniently fastened or riveted to the Animal's collar or harness.

 G.

-Dogs and cats wear identification tags or collars at all times when off the premises of the owners.
+Dogs and cats must wear identification tags or collars at all times when off the premises of the Owners.

 H.

-The Licensing Authority shall maintain a record of the identifying numbers of all tags issued and shall make this record available to the public.
+The City shall maintain a record of the identifying numbers of all tags issued and shall make this record available to the public.

 I.